probablykasper/cpc/README.md

 cargo run -- '100ms to s'
 ```

-Run with debugging, which shows some extra logs:
+Run in verbose mode, which shows some extra logs:
 ```
-cargo run -- '100ms to s' --debug
+cargo run -- '100ms to s' --verbose
 ```

 Run tests: